MKD01/nc-news/README.md

 ## Run the app:

-- You can now run the app with the following command in the CLI, this will load the app in your Browser for you to use:
+- You can now run the app with the following command in the terminal, this will load the app in your Browser for you to use:

 ```
 $ npm start